 Chubb has long engaged its employees in environmental efforts.
 Various offices have had employee-led “green teams” for decades.
 However, in the interest of coordinating globally and connecting employees across the company, on Earth Day 2019 we founded the Chubb Environmental Network (CEN).

-The CEN is comprised of volunteer employees if offices around the world and acts as a resource that globally connects employees passionate about environmental sustainability.
+The CEN is comprised of volunteer employees in offices around the world and acts as a resource that globally connects employees passionate about environmental sustainability.
 CEN’s goals are to support Chubb’s environmental goals, set office-specific sustainability goals, and be thought leaders in Chubb’s role in responding to environmental challenges.